Are Louisiana Records Public?

 What Happens if I Am Refused a Public Records Request?

-Persons denied access to Louisiana public records may file petitions in court.
-The open records law states that the person may file for a writ of mandamus if the agency refuses the request or does not respond within five business days.
+Persons denied access to Louisiana public records might file petitions in court.
+The Louisiana open records law permits requestors to obtain records on request or view online public records where applicable.
+The law further provides that requestors may file for a writ of mandamus if the agency refuses the request or does not respond within five business days.
 The action may also include declaratory or injunctive relief, payment of attorney fees, costs, and other damages.
 Requesters must file in the District Court for the parish where the agency is located La.
 Rev. Stat.
 Ann. § 44:35(A).

 The District Court may request private access to the record before ruling on the dispute.
-If it finds that the agency’s denial was inappropriate, the court will order the agency to provide access and may also order reasonable attorney fees and other litigation costs.
+If it finds that the agency’s denial of the public data search was inappropriate, the court will order the state government agencies concerned to provide access and may also order reasonable attorney fees and other litigation costs.
 If the court finds that the denial was capricious or unreasonable, or the agency’s failure to respond was unreasonable, the court may award actual damages that the requester can prove were incurred because of the agency’s denial.
-The District Court may also grant civil penalties up to $100 per day for each day of the agency’s failure to respond, excluding weekends and legal public holidays.
+The District Court may also grant civil penalties of up to $100 per day for each day of the agency’s failure to respond, excluding weekends and legal public holidays.

 How to Remove Names From Public Search Records?

 Louisiana offers legal options for removing names from public records.
-Interested persons may consider applying for expungement, a process that removes qualifying records from public access but does not result in their destruction (LA.
+Interested persons may consider applying to the Louisiana superior court for expungement, a process that removes qualifying records from public access but does not result in their destruction (LA.
 C.CR.P.
 971(1)).
 However, eligibility requirements make this process complex and restrictive.

 In Louisiana, persons are eligible for expungement if at least one of the following applies (LA.
 C.CR.P.
 978(A)):